campbellgoe/express-starter/README.md

 It is using Express, Gulp, Pug, ESLint, Mocha, ES6+Babel etc.

-# Notice

-If you are on windows, replace these two package.json (npm) scripts with this:

-`"dev": "gulp build && if not exist \"./dist/public/js/\" mkdir \"./dist/public/js/\" && browserify ./temp/js/entry.js -o ./dist/public/js/bundle.js"`
-and
-`"build": "gulp reset && gulp build --minify --images && if not exist \"./dist/public/js/\" mkdir \"./dist/public/js/\" && browserify ./temp/js/entry.js -o ./dist/public/js/bundle.js"`
-as mkdir -p is not understood.

 # Getting started for development:

 1. Open a terminal (e.g. Hyper (Ctrl+shift+c to copy, right click to paste)).